-Offers are automatically recorded as accepted and parents that wish to refuse an offer must inform the admission team of alternative arrangements for their child's education.
+The initial run of offers, offers are automatically recorded as accepted and parents that wish to refuse an offer must inform the admission team of alternative arrangements for their child's education.
 Parents wishing to refuse a place will need to email Southend Council.
 It is recommended that places are not refused without careful consideration.